- About NDCR

 Community Action Team

-The Community Action Team (CAT) is a student service club founded in 2009 by seniors Rosanna Urbaez and Natalie DeJesus who wanted to provide NDCRHS students a chance to give back to their community.
+The Community Action Team (CAT) is a student service club founded in 2009 by seniors Rosanna Urbaez and Natalie DeJesus who wanted to provide NDCR students a chance to give back to their community.
 In the 2010-2011 school year leadership of the team passed to juniors Ashley Ramirez and Yomarys Pena, under the guidance of Mr. Matt Priven; Americorps volunteer.
 As a team they greatly expanded the program to almost weekly service projects.
 CAT continues a proud tradition of supporting the community through a variety of local partnerships and annual events from The Special Field Day Games of North Andover to Project Bread’s Walk for Hunger.

 Year after year the Community Action Team shows the deep commitment of the students of Notre Dame Cristo Rey High School to service and their community.